artsy/horizon/README.md

     yarn install
     bundle exec rails server

-    # run the webpack-dev-server in a seperate terminal window for hot reloading:
+    # run the webpack-dev-server in a seperate terminal window for hot reloading and faster compilation:
     ./bin/webpack-dev-server

 The administrative UI can then be found at http://localhost:3000/admin.
 Create organizations, projects, profiles, and stages from there.